Frequently Asked Questions

 - Live in North Carolina and provide proof of residency

 - Have a Social Security number or have applied for one

 You are automatically eligible for Medicaid if you receive any of the following:

 - Supplemental Security Income (SSI)

 - State/County Special Assistance for the Aged or Disabled

 Income and Resource Eligibility Requirements

-Medicaid and NC Health Choice programs are for low-income beneficiaries.
+Medicaid programs are for low-income beneficiaries.
 Eligibility is based in part on your income and resources.
 This amount is different depending on the Medicaid program that fits your age and health care needs.
 Your local DSS caseworker will help determine your income and resources.